- What children and young people say

 Health Promotion toolkit

-Explore the recently published Health Promotion toolkit, a guide to support the evidencing of this curriculum domain.
+The HEE Health Promotion toolkit is available in the downloads box at the bottom of this page.
+This is a guide to support the evidencing of this curriculum domain.

 Special thanks and acknowledgement to Dr Elise Weir and Dr Rupert Ellis, also to all who contributed in providing the content for this domain.